Reggie White: Jersey number retirements

 During the 2005 season, the Philadelphia Eagles, the Green Bay Packers, and the University of Tennessee retired White's number 92 jersey.

 The University of Tennessee retired White's jersey at a halftime presentation on October 1, 2005, during a game against Ole Miss, the 3rd of such retirement in the modern era of football at the school; a commemorative sign was also unveiled in the south end of Neyland Stadium.
 During a halftime presentation at Lambeau Field on September 18, 2005, White became the 5th Green Bay Packer to have his number retired by the franchise.
 On December 5, 2005, the Philadelphia Eagles retired his jersey in a halftime ceremony during the Eagles' Monday Night Football game against the Seattle Seahawks, which were coached by Mike Holmgren, White's former coach in Green Bay.
-White became the first and only player (as of January 2025) in NFL history to have his number officially retired by multiple teams.
+White became the first and only player (as of January 2026) in NFL history to have his number officially retired by multiple teams.
 The Packers and the Eagles also wore a helmet decal honoring White for the remaining games in the season.

 Hall of Fame election

-White was posthumously elected to the Professional Football Hall of Fame on his first ballot on February 4, 2006.
+White was posthumously elected to the Pro Football Hall of Fame on his first ballot on February 4, 2006.
 He was enshrined at a ceremony on August 5, 2006, in Canton, OH.
 Reggie's wife and now widow, Sara White, delivered her husband's acceptance speech at the ceremony.
 She was introduced by their son, Jeremy White.

-White was elected to the Wisconsin Athletic Hall of Fame in 2005, and the Philadelphia Sports Hall of Fame in 2007.
-He was inducted into the Green Bay Packers Hall of Fame in 2006.
+White was elected to the Wisconsin Athletic Hall of Fame in 2005, the Green Bay Packers Hall of Fame in 2006, the Philadelphia Sports Hall of Fame in 2007, and the National High School Football Hall of Fame in 2024.